-If you co-signed a loan for another person’s educational expenses, you’re as responsible for the debt as the student who was the recipient of the loan.
-When you’re a co-signer on a student’s educational loan, you can pay off the entire amount for the student without incurring any gift taxes.
+Note that if you cosigned a loan for another person’s educational expenses, you’re as responsible for the debt as the student who was the recipient of the loan.

+You can also simply write a check or gift cash to the student loan borrower so that they can make the payment themselves.
+While this can be a tempting option for many reasons, there is a maximum dollar amount that is tax-exempt by the IRS.
+In 2021, the tax-exempt gift limit set by the IRS is $15,000.
 Gift taxes apply only to the amount of cash you give that’s over the Internal Revenue Service’s yearly gift limit.
-As long as you keep your cash amount lower than the annual exclusion limit, your monetary gift is not subject to any gift taxes.
+As long as you keep your cash amount lower than the annual tax exclusion limit, your monetary gift is not subject to any gift taxes.

-In 2019, the tax-exempt gift limit set by the IRS is $15,000.
+Note that the $15,000 limit is subject to a 12-month period.
 You can avoid paying the gift tax and help a graduate knock down their student debt by giving them the maximum allowable amount of non-taxable gift cash for several years in a row.

 Under the gift tax rules of the IRS, each parent of a student is treated as an individual.
 As individuals, each parent may give the maximum tax-exempt amount to their child without paying any taxes on the gift.

 In 2021, a couple may give $15,000 each to a graduate without paying the gift tax.
 Therefore, your loved one can receive up to $30,000 total in tax-free cash from both you and your spouse to help pay off their student loans.